Exploding Plastic Inevitable: Subsequent performances

-E.P.I. shows, a barrage of flashing lights, multi-screened films, sadomasochistic mime, and noise music amplified into distortion, were later held in The Gymnasium in New York City and in various cities throughout Canada and the United States; including Chicago, Boston, Ann Arbor, Columbus, Ohio, Leicester, Massachusetts, Cleveland, Provincetown, Massachusetts, Los Angeles, and San Francisco where when asked to explain the Exploding Plastic Inevitable Warhol simply said that it's a totality.
+E.P.I. shows, a barrage of flashing lights, multi-screened films, sadomasochistic mime, and noise music amplified into distortion, were later held in The Gymnasium in New York City and in various cities throughout Canada and the United States, including Chicago; Boston; Ann Arbor, Michigan; Columbus, Ohio; Leicester, Massachusetts; Cleveland; Provincetown, Massachusetts; Los Angeles and San Francisco.
+When asked to explain the Exploding Plastic Inevitable Warhol simply said that it's a totality.

 The Exploding Plastic Inevitable performed for the last time in May 1967, at Steve Paul's The Scene club in New York.